-ZANG ANGELFIRE, TRACEY ARVIN, SHANE HOHNSTEIN, TAMMY LAURENT, BARBARA SEOANE, DONNA SMALLEY, AND JOHN WILLIAMS VS. THE QUIGLEY CORPORATION (PA.
-C.C.P., BUCKS COUNTY, DOCKET NO. 2004-07364-27-2)
+ZANG ANGELFIRE, TRACEY ARVIN, RAYMOND BELL, JEFFREY BROWN, SHANE HOHNSTEEM, TAMMY LAURENT, KRISTI MARTIN, LARRY RICHARDSON, LARRY RIGSBY, BARBARA SEOANE, DONNA SMALLEY, MARJORIE VAN BENTHEM AND JOHN WILLIAMS VS. THE QUIGLEY CORPORATION (Pa.
+C.C.P., Bucks County, Docket No.: 2004-07364-27-2)

-On November 4, 2004, the above plaintiffs filed an action in the Court of Common Pleas of Bucks County against the Company.
-The complaint was amended on March 11, 2005.
-The action alleged that the plaintiffs suffered certain losses and injuries as a result of using the Company's nasal spray product.
-The plaintiffs claimed the Company was liable to them based on the following allegations: negligence, strict products liability (failure to warn and defective design), breach of express warranty, breach of implied warranty, and a violation of the Pennsylvania Unfair Trade Practices and Consumer Protection Law and other consumer protection statutes.
+On November 4, 2004, seven (7) plaintiffs filed an action in the Court of Common Pleas of Bucks County, Pennsylvania, against the Company.
+The complaint was amended on March 11, 2005, to add an additional eight (8) plaintiffs in the action.
+Subsequently, two plaintiffs dismissed their suit, leaving thirteen (13) plaintiffs remaining.

+The action alleges the plaintiffs suffered certain losses and injuries as a result of using the Company's nasal spray product.
+The plaintiffs claim the Company is liable to them based on the following allegations: negligence, strict products liability (failure to warn and defective design), breach of express warranty, breach of implied warrant, and a violation of the Pennsylvania Unfair Trade Practices and Consumer Protection Law and other consumer protection statutes.
+These cases were recently settled at the direction of the insurance carrier out of insurance proceeds.